-Later on, when Lilo is kidnapped by Gantu.
-And just before that, she happened upon Jumba and Pleakly arresting Stitch, and asks them about her little sister.
-When they start playing dumb, Nani gets furious at them, and her voiced frustration is rather heartbreaking to listen to.
+- Later on, when Lilo is kidnapped by Gantu.
+And just before that, Nani happens upon Jumba and Pleakley arresting Stitch, and asks them about her little sister.
+When they start playing dumb, she reaches her wit's end and explodes in the most heartbreakingly-frustrated voice:

-Nani: Lilo!
+Nani: LILO!
 She's a little girl this big, she has black hair and brown eyes and she hangs around with that THING!

 Stitch: I'm lost.

 - "Lost" translates into Hawaiian as "Lilo".
-In a way, It's almost like he's calling out for her.
+In a way, it's almost like he's calling out for her.

 - Also, the conversation that ensues when Jumba finds him the next morning.

 Our family is little now and we don't have many toys... but you can be a part of it.
 You can be our baby and we'll raise you to be good.
 But if you want to leave... you can.
 I'll remember you though.
 I remember everyone who leaves.

-When Nani and Lilo sit in a hammock in the backyard; Nani is looking for a way to possibly tell Lilo goodbye without alarming her or making it seem like they'll be forever separated, but Nani can't articulate the message through all her pain and sadness.
-So she sings the most beautiful, depressing rendition of Aloha Oe and...
+- When Nani and Lilo sit in a hammock in the backyard; Nani is looking for a way to possibly tell Lilo goodbye without alarming her or making it seem like they'll be forever separated, but Nani can't articulate the message through all her pain and sadness.
+So she sings the most beautiful, depressing rendition of "Aloha 'Oe" and...

 - In the beginning when Nani and Lilo are making up after their fight, when Lilo says "I like you better as a sister than a mom," then starts to cry and asks, "And you like me better as a sister than a rabbit, right?"
 It was so perfect because it's SO what a little kid would say — not very articulate, not even making much sense, just so terrified that her sister really doesn't want her.

-Any of the strong Nani and Lilo scenes (especially the backyard scene) are tearjerkers for someone with an older or younger sister
+- Any of the strong Nani and Lilo scenes (especially the backyard scene) are tearjerkers for someone with an older or younger sister

-Any time Ohana is mentioned.
+- Any time 'ohana is mentioned.

-Lilo: You came back...
+Lilo: You came back.

 Stitch: Nobody gets left behind.